AntoOnline/backup-mysql-dbs-and-files-to-aws-s3-via-bash/README.md

 Here are some reasons to use InnoDB vs MyISAM:
 - InnoDB has row-level locking.
 MyISAM locks a full table.
-- InnoDB has referential integrity which support foreign keys (RDBMS) and relationship constraints., MyISAM does not.
+- InnoDB has referential integrity which support foreign keys and relationship constraints.
+MyISAM does not.
 - InnoDB supports transactions, commits and roll back.
 MyISAM does not.
 - InnoDB is more reliable as it uses transactional logs for auto recovery.
 MyISAM does not.